• Skip to primary navigation

 Emergency telephone numbers: All services – 03

-Passport information: Valid passport required by all.
+Passport information: Passports required by all and must be valid for 6 months prior to departure date.
 Requirements may be subject to short-term change.
-Contact the relevant authority before departure.
+Contact the relevant authority before departure

 Health information: Polio, Typhoid: Vaccination recommended